brunopk/sc-rpi/README.md

 virtualenv -m <path to the python interpreter> <path of the venv>
 ```

+## Running automatic tests

+1. Create a virtual environment (venv) if it's not created yet.
+2. Activate the venv: `source <path of the venv>/bin/activate`.
+3. Go to `src` folder: `cd src`
+3. Invoke unittest: `python -m unittest discover`

 ## Building the circuit

 1. With level shifter conversor: